tbrebion/minishell/README.md

 ## Rules

 - ### prompt :
-  - Print a prompt waiting for a new command
+  - print a prompt waiting for a new command
-  - Have a working history
+  - must have a working history

 - ### redirections :
   - `<` must redirect the input